mishkaagrawal/Weather_App/README.md

 # Weather App

+Displays recent weather data for 5 places that are London,Mumbai,New York,Sydney,Tokyo with AI mood insights.

 This project implements a serverless, event-driven, fully automated microservice on Google Cloud Platform (GCP) with:

 •	Serverless ingestion using Cloud Scheduler + Cloud Function